 Christ is telling us, not only do we have power over evil spirits, but power over the most wicked of all spirits, Satan who had already fallen, who had already lost power.

-Christ brought Satan into the subject in the prior verse letting us know Satan had already fallen from the Grace of God, fallen from the power and prestige he once had.
+Christ brought Satan into the subject in the prior verse letting us know Satan had already fallen from the Grace of God, fallen from the power and prestige he once had, not that he fell to earth.
 Christ goes on in this 19th verse to let us know we even have power over Satan who is the serpent, so do not marvel that you cast out a few evil spirits as Christ has given us power over all, including Satan.

 What a powerful message!